sybrenjansen/mpire/docs/usage/dashboard.rst

 The returned dictionary contains the port number that is ultimately chosen.
 It also contains information on how to connect to this dashboard remotely.

-Another way of starting a dashboard is by using the bash script:
+Another way of starting a dashboard is by using the bash script (this doesn't work on Windows!):

 .. code-block:: bash